yunyu950908/yunyu950908.github.io/source/_posts/2019-04-28-cambly-0407-Marco-Electric-news.md

 - English
 ---

-# cambly-0407-Marco (Electric Vehicles Outsell Petrol, Diesel Cars in Norway)
+# cambly-0407-Marco (news)

 @(cambly)

+## Electric Vehicles Outsell Petrol, Diesel Cars in Norway

 - outsell - to sell more or be sold in larger numbers than something else
 	- Electric Vehicles Outsell Petrol, Diesel Cars in Norway